GLOBAL MARKETS-European stocks fall after gas pipeline shutdown

 The European Central Bank (ECB) meets later this week and is expected to deliver its second big rate hike in an attempt to combat inflation, which is running at more than four times its 2% target.

-The U.S. dollar index was steady and the risk-sensitive Australian dollar was near a seven-week low AUD=D3.
+The U.S. dollar index was little changed, while the risk-sensitive Australian dollar was near a seven-week low AUD=D3.

-Oil prices rose more than $2 a barrel as investors waited for an OPEC+ meeting later in the day.
-Since March's multi-year highs, oil prices have fallen due to concerns that interest rate rises and COVID-19 curbs in parts of China, the world's top crude importer, may slow global economic growth.

-China's service sector growth rebound eased slightly in August, data on Monday showed, but business confidence rose to a nine-month high.
+Oil prices rose more than 3%, extending gains as OPEC+ producers agreed a small oil production cut to bolster prices.

-Euro area PMI survey data showed that Germany's services sector contracted for a second month running in August, Spain's services sector expanded at its slowest rate since Januaryand France's service sector eked out modest growth, though purchasing managers there said the outlook was bleak.
+Euro area PMI survey data showed that Germany's services sector contracted for a second month running in August.
+France's service sector eked out modest growth, though purchasing managers there said the outlook was bleak.

-"PMI surveys signal that the euro area is entering recession earlier than we previously thought, led by its largest economy Germany," Peter Schaffrik, a strategist at RBC Capital Markets, said in a client note.

-"We now see the euro area ‘enjoying’ a longer, three quarter recession, beginning in Q3 2022 and lasting to Q1 2022 which is also deeper than we previously projected."

 Global FX performancehttp://tmsnrt.rs/2egbfVh